cogeometry/cogeometry/_posts/2020-08-24-latex-example.markdown

 Always use `$$` for latex, weither it is a block or not depends on if it appears as a paragraph in the source code.

-This is a test.

-This is not a test